Winnipeg Blue Bombers

-The Winnipeg Blue Bombers are a professional Canadian football team based in Winnipeg, Manitoba.
+The Winnipeg Blue Bombers are a professional Canadian football team based in Winnipeg.
 The Blue Bombers compete in the Canadian Football League (CFL) as a member club of the league's West division.
 They play their home games at Princess Auto Stadium.

 The Blue Bombers were founded in 1930 as the Winnipeg Rugby Football Club, later changed to the Winnipeg Football Club, which is the organization's legal name.
 (Note: In 1930 the original legal name was Winnipeg Rugby Football Club.)
-The Blue Bombers are one of two community owned teams, without shareholders, in the CFL.
+The Blue Bombers are one of two community-owned teams in the CFL and are also the only major professional sports franchise in North America still in existence without shareholders.
+(Note: This is in contrast to the Green Bay Packers and Saskatchewan Roughriders, both which do have shareholders despite being community-owned non-profit organizations.)

 Since their establishment, the Blue Bombers have won the Grey Cup championship 12 times, most recently in 2021 CFL season when they defeated the Hamilton Tiger-Cats 33–25 in the 108th Grey Cup.
 The team holds the record for most Grey Cup appearances of any team (29) and Winnipeg were the first club in Western Canada to win a championship.